 History Hunters takes place at five participating sites: Stenton, Cliveden, La Salle University Art Museum, The Johnson House, and Wyck.
-These five sites are all part of a larger organization, Historic Germantown, which has sixteen member sites.
+These five sites are all part of a larger organization, Historic Germantown, which has eighteen member sites.

 Stenton is the 1730 mansion of James Logan, Secretary to William Penn.
 Students learn about James Logan and William Penn, life in colonial Pennsylvania, and the relationship between the colonists and the Native Americans.